lilwasser/Business/project3.md

 ## Summary

 Deliver a well-scoped project proposal and preliminary analysis to your target organization (“client”) to try to get your foot in the door.
 Your job is to:
-* Define a realistic business problem faced by your client
+* Define a realistic business problem faced by your client:

 * Develop a fully-scoped proposal for how data science methods can be used to drive impact towards the defined problem, making use of the [project identification](../applications-opportunities) and [scoping](../project-scoping) best practices covered in lecture.
 At the very least, components should include:
     * Impact hypothesis
     * Solution paths
     * Measures of success, both technical and non-technical
     * Risks and assumptions

 * Identify one or more publicly-accessible datasets relevant to your proposal and perform a preliminary analysis of the data, e.g. descriptive / exploratory analysis and visualizations.
 This analysis should explain the nature of your data and provide evidence that your proposed data science project is a feasible solution to the problem.
 * Clearly outline the future data science steps that were not covered in your preliminary analysis
 * Communicate your proposal and preliminary findings in a 5 minute mock "pitch" presentation at the end of week 2 and in